Read my Introduction to this Series.

-One thing to keep in mind as you consider the various cord cutting streaming options: You still need Internet service when you cut the cord, and those costs can be raised at anytime as more and more people stop their cable TV service.
+One thing to keep in mind as you consider the various cord cutting options: You will still need Internet service, and that cost will most likely go up as more people stop their cable TV service.
 A lot of articles on “cutting the cord” fail to mention this small detail.

 YouTube TV in a Nutshell

-A really nice, technically excellent (audio and video were perfect for the entire trial period), streaming offering for $35 per month.
+YouTube TV is a technically excellent (audio and video were perfect for the entire trial period) streaming offering for $35 per month.